Haarkon x Nest: An indoor jungle that thrives

 Plants bring a whole new texture to our interior and work really well to soften the hard surfaces - and bringing houseplants into our home is the most literal way to add life to our space.
 We like to think of our home as a fluid environment that we rearrange to suit the season and often move furniture around to give us the best possible layout.

-Pots are key for us; we searched for almost a year to find the perfect home for our Calathea orbifolia and nothing seemed to sit right until we found this simple black number by Menu.
-It’s deep curve accentuates the round leaf shape and the plant appears to float above the ground, making our home seem more spacious and allowing the light to flow through it to reach the leaves that live on the other side.
+Pots are key for us; we searched for almost a year to find the perfect home for our Calathea orbifolia and nothing seemed to sit right until we found this simple black number by Audo Copenhagen.
+Its deep curve accentuates the round leaf shape and the plant appears to float above the ground, making our home seem more spacious and allowing the light to flow through it to reach the leaves that live on the other side.

 Our cacti and succulents are clustered together to make a living display; we like to play with the textures of the vessels that they live in and have used various brass elements to elevate the finish from the standard terracotta pots that we began with a few years ago.